Home Compare MKSI vs TRMB

 MKS vs Trimble: Which Stock Looks Stronger in 2026?

-Trimble holds the cleaner structural position, with the lead spread across valuation and stability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Trimble holds the cleaner structural position, with the lead spread across valuation and growth.
+MKS still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, MKS carries the stronger setup — intact trend against Trimble's broken trend.
 That leaves a split case: the structural lead stays with Trimble, but the market is not currently confirming it.

 INDUSTRY COMPARISON